reruo321/OS-Self-Study/_Appendix/Linux/Identifier/README.md

 * Effective User ID / Effective Group ID
 * Saved User ID / Saved Group ID

+I'll explain these based on the user ID.

 ### 1. Real User ID
 **Real User ID** is an ID of the user who has started the process.